Ezekiel Elliott Player Prop Bets for NFL Week 18 - Dallas vs. Philadelphia - NewsBreak

 Discover player props odds, plays, and insights for Ezekiel Elliott in his Week 18 contest with the Dallas Cowboys against the Philadelphia Eagles.

-Sportsbooks have listed plenty of player prop betting options for Saturday's NFL action, including for Ezekiel Elliott, who takes to the field at 8:15 PM ET broadcast on ESPN.
-Elliott's Dallas Cowboys (11-5) and the Philadelphia Eagles (9-7) square off in a Week 18 matchup between NFC East opponents at Lincoln Financial Field.
+Bookmakers have installed plenty of player prop bet markets for Saturday's NFL action, including for Ezekiel Elliott, who takes to the field at 8:15 PM ET broadcast on ESPN.
+NFC East foes meet in Week 18 when Elliott's Dallas Cowboys (11-5) hit the field against the Philadelphia Eagles (9-7) at Lincoln Financial Field in Philadelphia, Pennsylvania.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .